 Dresser or chest of drawers

-We imagine they’d accept a range of sizes or styles.
+They’d likely accept a range of sizes or styles.
+And might benefit from more than one.

 Smart phones